stanleywalker1/digital_phone_fishbowl/README.md

 Now clone this repo to download the python code that serves up the Flask page by typing the following commands in your laptop/computer terminal.
 (You can check out more details [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for how to clone github repository to a local machine.)

+`It is advisable to install the dependencies into a `[virtualenvironment](https://realpython.com/python-virtual-environments-a-primer/).

 ```
 $ cd (set the directory you want to clone the repo to)
 $ git clone https://github.com/FAR-Lab/tinkerbelle.git